 We also talked about how sometimes, your “date” looks really great, but when he/she starts talking, you realize she has bad breath or he can’t string together a complete sentence without cursing.
 As with first dates, we must delve beyond a book’s front cover.

-So overall, this lesson was a great success.
+Overall, this lesson was a great success.
 Many of the books got checked out, and the students were really engaged and enjoyed it.
 Next time, we’ll get to squeeze in more rotations since I won’t have to take time explaining how it works.
 Best of all, they were introduced to LOTS of new books and genres!

 Other ways to speed date with books: